andrius-learns-things/tech-profile-and-notes/README.md

 I am a software developer based in Vilnius, Lithuania.
 I am working in software development since 2005.

-This page is a summary of what technologies and practices I am familiar with and my notes in various form: cheatsheets, bookmarks, project-starter-templates, proof-of-concepts, etc.
+This is a summary of what technologies and practices I am familiar with and my technical notes.

 ## Roles

-These are the roles I worked in.
-Some of them overlap in time, as I have been covering several roles in parallel in recent years.

-**2016-2020**

-Tech lead:
+Tech lead (2016-2020):

 - Performing daily code reviews
 - Tech discussions with architects and other teams